Syndamia/lead/README.md

 To build *lead* open a terminal in the root folder of the repository and:

+    $ qmake && make

+or alternatively (depending on distribution):

     $ qmake-qt5 && make

 ### Dependencies